RocketSoftware/multivalue-lab/Redis-Demos/Redis-API/README.md

 **redis.connect(ret, server, port, options)** - This will connect you to a redis server using settings from the COMMON vars when passed in variables are empty.
 **redis.disconnect(ret)** - This will disconnect you from the redis server
 **redis.generic** - This accepts a string command for Redis (e.g., try "SET myKey myData") and return the results using a U2 Dynamic Object.
+**redis.get(result, key, retMsg)** - Returns the value from a key.
+**redis.set(result, key, value, retMsg)** - Sets a key to the desire value.

+For all subroutines with the argument 'result': 1 = success, 0 = redis returned an error, -1 = a network error, and -9 = not connected to Redis.